 Even where laws provide protection, costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights, and the outcome of such litigation would be uncertain.
 If we or one of our collaborators were to initiate legal proceedings against a third party to enforce a patent covering the product candidate, the defendant could assert an affirmative defense or counterclaim that our patent is not infringed, invalid and/or unenforceable.
 In patent litigation in the United States, defendant defenses and counterclaims alleging noninfringement, invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including novelty, non-obviousness, definiteness and enablement.
 Patents may be unenforceable if someone connected with prosecution of the patent withheld material information from the USPTO, or made a misleading statement, during prosecution.
 The outcomes of proceedings involving assertions of invalidity and unenforceability are unpredictable.
 It is possible that prior art of which we and the patent examiner were unaware during prosecution exists, which would render our patents invalid.
 Moreover, it is also possible that prior art may exist that we are aware of, but that we do not believe are relevant to our current or future patents, that could nevertheless be determined to render our patents invalid.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability of our patents covering one of our product candidates, we would lose at least part, and perhaps all, of the patent protection on such product candidate.
 Such a loss of patent protection would harm our business.
-Moreover, our competitors have substantially greater intellectual property portfolios, and resources, than we do.
+Moreover, our competitors could counterclaim in any suit to enforce our patents that we infringe their intellectual property.
+Furthermore, some of our competitors have substantially greater intellectual property portfolios, and resources, than we do.